gsoft-inc/wl-squide/docs/getting-started/create-host.md

 );
 ```

-Next, [retrieve the routes](/references/runtime/useRoutes.md) registered by the remote module and create a router instance:
+Then, [retrieve the routes](/references/runtime/useRoutes.md) that have been registered by the remote module and create a router instance:

 ```tsx !#10,13,17 host/src/App.tsx
 import { lazy, useMemo } from "react";